laverve/ui-toolbox/packages/components/timer/README.md

 # LaVerve Timer

-This package provides a component to display timer using [React](https://react.dev/) frameworks.
+This package provides a component to display timer using [React](https://react.dev/) framework.

 # Installation
 Run the following command to install timer in your repository: